greninger-lab/HPIV3-HN-secondary-structure/README.md

-# Characterizing the HPIV 3 HN gene RNA secondary structure
+# Characterization of the HPIV 3 HN gene RNA secondary structure

 ## Project Summary
 The HPIV3 Hemaglutinin-neuraminidase (HN) is essential in viral release from cells by dissociating the mature virions from the neuraminic acid containing glycoproteins. (need to fill this part in)